NVlabs/PAMTRI/PoseEstNet/README.md

 python tools/test.py --outputPreds --evaluate --outputDir output --cfg experiments/cityflow_synthetic/resnet/res50_256x256_d256x3_adam_lr1e-3.yaml TEST.MODEL_FILE models/cityflow_synthetic/pose_resnet/res50_256x256_d256x3_adam_lr1e-3/model_best.pth
 ```

 The argument `--evaluate` is for evaluation of the given model, which can be disabled when using the model for inference only (The test set of images can be changed in the configuration YAML file).
+Note that the input CSV file of labels is also necessary in inference mode, but only the first column is required (image names).
 The argument `--outputPreds` enables the output of predicted pose (keypoints), heatmaps and segments for pose-aware re-identification, where the output directory is specified by `--outputDir output`.
 In the output CSV file of pose (keypoints), the format of each line is defined as follows.
 ```
 <image name>,<x of keypoint0>,<y of keypoint0>,<visibility of keypoint0>,<x of keypoint1>,<y of keypoint1>,<visibility of keypoint1>,...,<x of keypoint35>,<y of keypoint35>,<visibility of keypoint35>
 ```